HEBREW READERS CHURCH

 Forbearing one another, and forgiving one another, if any man have a quarrel against any: even as Christ forgave you, so also do ye.

-• Through the fruits and forbearing one another with forgiveness, we can fulfill the law that no hatred enter in our hearts:
+Through forbearing one another, forgiving one another and being honest with each other in love, we can fulfill the law that no hatred enter in our hearts:

 Leviticus 19:17